avinashjha0873/SpringBoard/Amazon_Product_Rating_Prediction/Reports_and_Proposal/Project_Report.md

     return filtered_tokens
 ```

-### 4: Correcting Words
+### 5: Correcting Words
-Incorrect spellings are very normal and also one of the main challeges faced in Text Normalization.
+Incorrect spellings are very normal and also one of the main challenges  faced in Text Normalization.
 The definition of incorrect here covers words that have spelling mistakes as well as words with several letters repeated that do not contribute much to its overall significance.

-#### 4.1: Correcting Repeating Characters
+#### 5.1: Correcting Repeating Characters
 ```bash
 from nltk.corpus import wordnet